mapeditor/tiled/docs/manual/automapping.rst

 check the layer *test\_case* in the working map for this rule.

 Multiple layers having the same name and index is explicitly allowed and is intended.
-Having multiple layers of the same name and index , will allow you to define different possible tiles per coordinate as input.
+Having multiple layers of the same name and index, will allow you to define different possible tiles per coordinate as input.

 The index is used to create complete different input conditions.
 All